Relativizing characterizations of Anosov subgroups, I: Some coarse hyperbolic geometry

 \begin{rem} Dahmani and Yaman work with a stricter notion of bounded geometry: They put $R_0=1$ and also require on the small scale that every $1$-ball can be covered by at most $\psi(R)$ balls of the radius $\frac{1}{R}$.
 However, their proof only uses the assumption of coarsely bounded geometry. \end{rem}

 We observe that the property of coarsely bounded geometry behaves well under quasiisometric embeddings: A space has coarsely bounded geometry as soon as it quasiisometrically embeds into a space with this property, for instance, into a symmetric space.
-Therefore: \begin{cor} If an RH group admits a Gromov model which quasiisometrically embeds into a symmetric space, then all peripheral subgroups are virtually nilpotent. \end{cor}
+Therefore: \begin{cor} If a relatively hyperbolic group admits a Gromov model which quasiisometrically embeds into a symmetric space, then all peripheral subgroups are virtually nilpotent. \end{cor}